vladigleba/vladigleba.github.io/source/_posts/2014-03-14-deploying-rails-apps-part-2-setting-up-the-server.markdown

 categories: [Rails, Deployment, Phindee]
 ---

-In [part 1]({{ root_url }}/blog/2014/03/05/deploying-rails-apps-part-1-securing-the-server/), we decided on a VPS provider, created a new Ubuntu instance, and configured our server to be more secure.
-Now we’re ready to start setting it up with the technology stack that’s powering [Phindee](http://phindee.com/).
-We’ll be installing Node.js, Nginx, PostgreSQL, and rbenv.
+In [part 1]({{ root_url }}/blog/2014/03/05/deploying-rails-apps-part-1-securing-the-server/), I talked about choosing a VPS provider, creating a new Ubuntu instance, and configuring it to be more secure.
+Now, in part 2, I'll talk about installing the technology stack behind [Phindee](http://phindee.com/): Node.js, Nginx, PostgreSQL, rbenv, Ruby, and Bundler.

 <!-- more -->